Alison Curtis

-Alison Curtis (born 1 November 1977 in Kingston, Ontario, Canada) is a presenter of radio on Irish radio station Today FM She currently presents her own show, "Saturday Breakfast with Alison Curtis" on Today FM which airs every Saturday from 7 am to 10 am and since July 2016, has also presented "Sunday Breakfast with Alison Curtis" which airs every Sunday from 7 am to 9 am.
-She previously presented The Last Splash on Sunday nights and The Alison Curtis Show.
+Alison Curtis (born 1 November 1977 in Kingston, Ontario, Canada) is a presenter of radio on Irish radio station Today FM She currently presents her own show Weekend Breakfast with Alison Curtis on Today FM which airs every Saturday from 8:00AM-11:00AM and every Sunday from 9:00AM-12:00PM.
+Curtis previously presented The Last Splash on Sunday nights and The Alison Curtis Show.

 The Last Splash and, later, The Alison Curtis Show, earned Curtis her three Best DJ Meteor nominations, though she narrowly lost out on the first two occasions to her Today FM colleague Ray D'Arcy and lost again in 2009, this time to her Today FM colleague Ray Foley.
 Curtis has written for Hot Press.

 She is married to Anton Hegarty, the former bassist for Future Kings of Spain with whom she has a daughter.

 Early life

 Curtis was born and raised in Kingston, Ontario, but spent her formative years in Toronto.
 She graduated from the University of Toronto with an Honours BA in Anthropology.
 Alongside her studies, she was actively involved in the Toronto indie scene, managing band nights, writing and editing the college paper, and drumming in a band called The Justice League.